To the Venerable Owners,

 No one knows where he slept for the next couple of nights.
 By day, no more dusty or unkempt than any other traveler might of necessity be, Efferfelz made his way about town inquiring after his lost ancestor.
 We now knew the name of the person he sought, the Reverend Mister Percival D. Welch.
 But it meant nothing to those whom he asked, nor to anyone else who heard about the stranger’s business.

 Efferfelz took all his meals at the sandwich counter in Stuart’s Store, a tedious diet after a couple of days, I can attest.
 He eyed everyone who entered the place hour after hour, as if watching for the unknown ancestor to happen along.
 I had a different theory, though.
 I think he was looking for someone who resembled the person he sought.
 Mister Philip Stuart, a quiet and devout Christian, treated his dour customer with courtesy, and the Stuarts might have suffered a loss of business were it not for the fact that they were such respected citizens that the town simply would not abandon them.
-Sometime during the week Philip Stuart even made up an apartment for Efferfelz upstairs over a storage building behind the store.
+Sometime during the week Philip Stuart even made up an apartment for Efferfelz upstairs over a white, clapboard-sided storage building behind the store, generously shaded by a great chestnut tree.

 Mister Stuart was ultimately able to determine that Percival D. Welch was an uncle to the stranger, and Efferfelz did not know whether the uncle was living or dead.
 What business he had with this uncle he would not say.